Burnsedia/burnsedia.github.io/src/content/blog/the-ai-agent-stack-for-solo-developers.md

 one local model for draft generation, another for refinement.
 ## Building Your Own Agent Stack

+## Who this is for

+- Solo developers juggling shipping, marketing, and support
+- Indie founders with repeatable tasks and no ops team
+- Builders who want leverage, not hype dashboards

 ### Step 1 — Start Small
 Automate one annoying task.
 Maybe it’s tweeting, sending follow-ups, or summarizing Slack messages.